hengestone/lua-languages/README.md

 ## Languages that compile to Lua
 Lua is famously and deceptively simple and enables many different programming paradigms.
 Like Javascript, it's possible to make it shine by adding more specialized syntax.
 I started this list to document the languages I found looking for an ML/F# like language.

+Note: Unmaintained languages have been marked with (*) and Archived languages have been marked with (^)

 Pull requests welcome!

 ### Compile to bytecode